 Your Photos are Your Openers

 Your photos do the heavy lifting.
 They are the first, and often only, thing she sees.
-A photo of you rock climbing, laughing with friends at a cool bar, or playing guitar isn't just a photo.
-It's a built-in chat starter.
+A picture of you rock climbing, laughing with friends at a cool bar, or playing guitar isn't just a photo.
+It's a built-in conversation starter.

 From "Generic" to "Intriguing"